 God expects obedience, not excuses or whining, and now that I am raising four young men I understand why.
 My boys lives would be infinitely more pleasant and far less painful if they trusted me and OBEYED.
 But they typically don’t obey the first time around and suffer because of it.

 What is it that we don’t understand about obedience?
 Why are we so “bent” on breaking laws—-both of man and of God?
 Why are we so wayward?

 When it comes to God, I think that these four things come into play:

-1. Despite what we say, at times, do we trust God—King Saul sure didn’t.
-Do we speculate that He might not be the best one to turn to and we therefore question His rules and turn to someone else.
+1. Despite what we say, we really don’t trust God.
+We think that He might not be the best one to turn to and we question His rules.

-2. Although we don’t tell this to God, I wonder if at times we don’t think that He really understands our need or situation.
+2. Although we don’t tell Him, we don’t think that He really understands our need/situation.
 It’s as if we think that God is for children and their fears and needs, not an adult’s needs and wants.
-King Saul whined that he was afraid of what 200,000 soldiers might do if he did not give in to their demands.
-He wanted the respect of men more than the respect of God.
-Don’t follow men or women like this and don’t elect to political office people like this!

-3. In our naive way, it appears that we think that somehow we are above His rules: “I don’t need to obey, His rules don’t apply to me…”.
-We’re not even a king, like Saul we do act imperious. (…”to obey is better than sacrifice”)
+3. In our naive way, we think that somehow we are above His rules: “I don’t need to obey, His rules don’t apply to me…”

-We must become children in heart again and turn back towards trusting and obeying—-regardless of if we like or agree with His direction or the small things, or great adventures, He asks of us..
+We need to become children in heart again and turn back towards trusting and obeying—-regardless of if we like or agree with His direction.
 Pity Saul for not having a heart set upon pleasing God.
-But anyone of us can start out committed and find ourselves drifting from our first love.
+But anyone of us can start out committed and find ourselves drifting from our first love…..